Your Ultimate Guide To November Gardening

 Please note: Don’t just water the ground around their trunks, though; water the ground under their entire canopy areas so that you are covering all the roots.

 Please don’t fall at the final hurdle.
 You’ve worked your backside off all spring, summer and autumn to get that compost pile looking fifty shades of great.
 So you’ll be absolutely so gutted to see your work go to waste now for something as silly as not making a lid for your bin.
 If your compost bin has a lid, then great, pop it on and leave it.
 Maybe put a brick on top just to make sure it doesn’t blow away in the winter winds.
 If your bin doesn’t have a lid, for whatever reason, then cover it with something like tarpaulin and tape-slash-brick it down.
 Another little tip to prevent your compost from getting ruined by the cold is to surround your bin with bin liners full of raked leaves.
 This will insulate your compost right the way through winter and make it ready for use as soon as you need it.

 And Last But Not Least, Your Fruit, Veggies, Perennials & Bulbs

-Stepping out from under the trees and into the parts of your garden that require a little more, how do we say, attention, there are a few things you can do now to help your garden along.
-In terms of planting, now is a pretty good time to plant winter onions and garlic cloves, as well as any delicious and nutritious soft fruits you fancy, such as raspberries and blackberries.
-Oh, and maybe cover any greens you’re still growing – like cabbages and Brussel sprouts – as you’ll find pests of every kind are on the prowl before hibernation kicks in.
-As for your perennials and bulbs, THIS IS YOUR LAST CHANCE TO PLANT MOST SPRING BULBS (excuse the capitals but we didn’t know how else to convey the urgency here).
+Stepping out from under the trees and into the parts of your garden that require a little more attention.
+There are a few things you can do now to help your garden along.
+In terms of planting, now is a pretty good time to plant winter onions and garlic cloves.
+As well as any delicious and nutritious soft fruits you fancy, such as raspberries and blackberries.
+Oh, and maybe cover any greens you’re still growing – like cabbages and Brussel sprouts.
+That’s because you’ll find pests of every kind are on the prowl before hibernation kicks in.
+As for your perennials and bulbs – THIS IS YOUR LAST CHANCE TO PLANT MOST SPRING BULBS (excuse the capitals but we didn’t know how else to convey the urgency here).